 - Get up-to-speed quickly.

-Our public seminars in October, November, February, May, August, September and October were well received.
-We are running more public seminars on:
+Our public seminars in 2012, 2013 and 2014 were well received.
+We are running more public seminars from 9am to 4pm on:

-- 25 April 2014 (9am to 4pm) at the Southern Sun, Elangeni, Durban – To reserve your seat click here
+- 21 August 2014 the Southern Sun, Newlands, Cape Town – To reserve your seat click here

-- 3 June 2014 (9am to 4pm) at the Southern Sun, Elangeni, Durban – To reserve your seat click here
+- 21 October 2014 at the Southern Sun, Elangeni, Durban - To reserve your seat click here

-- 15 July 2014 (9am to 4pm) at the Silverwood Manor, Bryanston, Johannesburg - To reserve your seat click here
+- 6 November 2014 at the Silverwood Manor, Bryanston, Johannesburg - To reserve your seat click here

 One delegate is R3,477 (including VAT).
 Two or more qualifies for a 10% discount.
 We will serve lunch and refreshments.
 We limit delegate numbers, so bookings are done on a first come, first served basis.
 We aim to give practical insights that you can use to be effective.
 We do not give law lectures!
 We will refund you, if you do not think you received value.

 “I like the practical approach to the problem of compliance.
 In fact this is the first course that I have attended which actually shared a practical approach.”

 “This is the first time that I have attended a regulatory training course that had truly practical elements to it.
 It was very beneficial and I feel I took away a lot of valuable ”action items””